Sajjad Karim: Member of the European Parliament, 2004–2019

 In February 2012, Karim was one of five MEPs to be appointed to a panel to police the new code of conduct rules that will govern the behaviour of MEPs.
-He is the only British MEP to serve on this committee.
+He was the only British MEP to serve on this committee.
 The Advisory Committee provides guidance to MEPs and advises the Parliament's president on what steps to take in the event of alleged breaches of the code.
 In February 2014 he was appointed chairman of the Advisory Committee by the President of the European Parliament, Martin Schulz.

 After the European elections in 2014, he was selected as the European Conservative and Reformist Group Parliament Presidential candidate.
 The incumbent Martin Schultz retained his position as president, with Karim coming second out of four candidates, widely acknowledged that he secured support from MEPs right across the house beyond his own group.

 Karim made headline news in December 2012 when he played an instrumental role in securing the return of six-year-old Atiya Anjum-Wilkinson to UK from Pakistan following abduction by her father.
 Over several weeks he worked closely with Greater Manchester Police and the Pakistani authorities and Atiya was returned safely to her mother during the Christmas holidays.

 In December 2013, the European Parliament voted to approve a concessionary trade status for Pakistan, GSP+.
 The preferential trade package for Pakistan's exports to EU countries came into force in January 2014.
 He steered the International Trade Committee to approve the beneficial trade tariff.

 From 2014 to 2019, Karim steered the European Parliament's relations with the South Caucasus as chair of the region's delegation, successfully contributing to the establishment of the Comprehensive and Enhanced Partnership Agreement with Armenia and its GSP+ trading regime.
 He has helped finalise the negotiations on a new comprehensive agreement with Azerbaijan and has been monitoring & guiding the implementation of the Association Agreement with Georgia, which includes a Deep & Comprehensive Free Trade Agreement component.

 Karim has been appointed as the vice-chair of ARDI and as chair of its Working group on Islamophobia.
-He has held multiple events within the European Parliament aimed at raising awareness of the issue of Islamophobia.
+He held multiple events within the European Parliament aimed at raising awareness of the issue of Islamophobia.
 In 2018, the European Parliament - as part of its 2019 election campaign - displayed a poster on the Simone Veil Agora, featuring a photo of an ordinary Muslim family, captioned with ‘We need to work together to challenge migration’.
 Sajjad who considered the poster islamophobic was the only MEP who personally wrote to President Tajani challenging the poster, raising the issue in Plenary and eventually compelling the President to take down the poster.